cloudscaling/redhat-kvm/README.rst

 ========

 This repository provides scripts for installing TripleO with ScaleIO on kvm host.
+Only OpenStack Mitaka version is supported now.

 Prepare steps
 =============

-- check that user 'stack' exists on the kvm host and he has home directory, and he added to libvirtd group
+- check that user 'stack' exists on the kvm host and he has home directory, and he is added to libvirtd group
 - checkout this project